-Over the fall of 2020 during Covid restrictions, The Skyscraper Museum will present a series of webinar sessions over several weeks and months designed as a free online course on the early development of the skyscraper as a distinct building type.
-The long description below covers the topics and contributing scholars.
-The virtual format for these talks will allow these professors from a wide array of institutions to come together for evolving discussion.
-For information on how to register for the programs, click here.
+Over the fall of 2020 during Covid restrictions, The Skyscraper Museum presented a series of webinar sessions designed as a free online course on the early development of the skyscraper as a distinct building type.
+The long description below covers the topics and bios of the contributing scholars.
+The virtual format for these talks allowed the professors from a wide array of institutions to come together for an evolving dialogue.
+The menu below of the week's topic and the individual lectures provide links to the programs.

 Rewriting Skyscraper History: Looking Back from the 21st Century